 * * *

-“No,” Karsk says aloud.
+“No,” Karsk said aloud to Megaera.
 “The ring with the ruby will not permit me.
 Should I enslave his ogre?”

-“What is this?” the man says, eyes narrowed.
+“What is this?” the man said, eyes narrowed.

-Megaera flips back her hood, and lets her cloak fall open.
-Bugclaw stirs in her grip like the tail of a restless cat.
+Megaera flipped back her hood, and let her cloak fall open.
+Bugclaw stirred in her grip like the tail of a restless cat.
 “We’re here to supervise the preparation of my mistress’s dinner.”

 “And who are you?”

-“Alecto is my name,” says Megaera.
+“Alecto is my name,” said Megaera.
 “And what is yours?”

-This question surprises the man for the first time.
+This question obviously surprised the man.
 “You know of me, surely.
 I am Davron, the owner of this house.
 Which of you is the master?”

-The man’s eyes narrow and shift in a canny look.
+The man’s eyes narrowed and shifted in a canny look.
 “What are you talking about?”

 “You’ve cheated my mistress before.
 She is not as ignorant as you deem.”